 During surgery, the doctor uses small tools to remove the vitreous gel.
 Then the doctor may treat other eye problems, such as a retinal detachment, vitreous hemorrhage, scar tissue on the retina, or tears or holes in the macula.

-At the end of the surgery, silicone oil or a gas bubble is injected into the eye to lightly press the retina against the wall of the eye.
-Oil cannot be absorbed by the body, so if an oil bubble is used, you'll need a second procedure to remove the oil after the retinal detachment has healed.
+At the end of the surgery, the doctor may inject an oil or gas bubble into the eye.
+This lightly presses the retina against the wall of the eye.
+If an oil bubble is used, the doctor will need to remove the oil after the eye has healed.

 What To Expect After Surgery

 The surgery lasts 2 to 3 hours.
 Your eye doctor will decide if only your eye will be numb or if you will also be asleep during surgery (local or general anesthesia).

 You may need to stay overnight in the hospital.
 But sometimes vitrectomy is done as outpatient surgery.

 At home, you may need to keep your head in a certain position for a while.
 This helps the gas or oil bubble push against the detachment.
 Your doctor will tell you what position to lie in.